skeeto/skeeto.github.com/_posts/2016-12-22-Performance-Advantages-of-Lexical-Scope.markdown

 ### Accidental closures

 I've said there are are absolutely no advantages to `lexical-binding: nil`.
-It's only the default for backwards-compatibility.
+It's only the default for the sake of backwards-compatibility.
 However, there *is* one case where `lexical-binding: t` introduces a subtle issue that would otherwise not exist.
 Take this code for example (and nevermind `prin1-to-string` for a moment):

 ~~~cl
 ;; -*- lexical-binding: t; -*-